-Contaminated syringes belonged to lot 7RSL021.
-Sanofi Genzyme initially distributed the syringes on Oct.
+Contaminated syringes belonged to lot 7RSL021 and were initially distributed to 36 states on Oct.
 25, 2017.
-The company recalled the syringes on Dec.
+Sanofi Genzyme recalled the syringes on Dec.
 11, 2017.

-Sanofi Genzyme distributed the affected syringes to 36 states.
-That means people could file lawsuits in any of those states’ courts.
+People in any of the affected states can file lawsuits in the states’ courts.
 They may also file lawsuits in federal courts.

 On Dec.
 11, 2017, the company issued a voluntary recall for 18,000 syringes.
 But by that time, more than 12,000 syringes in the lot had been in distribution for up to seven weeks.

 - Distributed: Oct.
 25, 2017 through Nov.
 7, 2017

 - Recall Expires: May 31, 2020

 Sanofi Genzyme sent out a recall letter to doctors about its investigation into contaminated syringes.
 It warned doctors to be “aware of the potential of a gram-negative [bacteria] infection.”